PLSysSec/rlbox/README.md

 ## Using this library

-RLBox is a general purpose sandboxing API that can be used to interact with library sandboxed with different backends --- WebAssembly, Native Client, libraries running in a separate process etc. Support for each backend is provided by a separate plugin that must also be downloaded separately.
+RLBox is a general purpose sandboxing API that can be used to interact with library sandboxed with different backends --- WebAssembly, Native Client, OS processess, etc. Support for each backend is provided by a separate plugin that must also be downloaded separately.

 See the [online docs](https://docs.rlbox.dev) for more details.